Should You Visit Sapa in Winter?

 Sapa: A tourist town (for better or worse)

 The walk from my hotel to the tourist streets of Sapa took me past a small lake, or more like the remains of a small lake.
 It has been drained (I’m not sure if it’s because there hasn’t been any rain or they purposely drained it) and is now nothing more than a messy, marshy wasteland.
-The town square isn’t too bad and the views from some parts of town are nice, but Sapa in winter is all about the clouds, which almost permanently obscure the mountainous backdrop.
+The town square isn’t too bad and the views from some parts of town are nice, but Sapa in winter is all about the clouds, which almost permanently obscure the mountainous backdrop (at least that was my experience).
 There are a few main streets full of expensive restaurants, shops hawking knock-off North Face gear and overpriced hotels.
 As you can probably tell I’m not a huge fan of Sapa.
 Don’t get me wrong though…I’m no travel snob.
 I generally like tourist towns, but there was something a little off with Sapa.
-Its one saving grace was actually the wintery weather; the fog rolled in on my last night which gave the whole town an ethereal glow.
+Its one saving grace was actually the winter weather; the fog rolled in on my last night which gave the whole town an ethereal glow.
 It also snowed just before I left town, which apparently only happens a couple of times a year.

 Cat Cat Village (and an untimely foot injury)